 Finding Your Unique Role

 If you are in the freeze, there are ways to encourage safety and to come out of dissociation and paralysis: talk and somatic therapy, group support, self-education, art-making and self-compassion are wonderful ways to actively engage in helping yourself work through trauma.
 Additionally, coming out to your friends and family about how you feel, if it is safe to do so, can be a very important step.
 Often, even the closest people to us don’t know what we’re going through inside, and with these complex and sensitive issues, they will likely never guess unless we tell them.
 In order to get the full support you need, you must speak up.
-If you need professional support during this time, we can help connect you to a knowledgeable therapist.

 If you are in a more constructive, building and reaching out energy, you may be ready to take inventory of your passions, values and skills and to see where they match up to what is needed now.
 Where do they overlap?
 Where can you jump into the collective effort now?
 What are the next steps for doing this?
 It may take some slowing down and mindful attention to your life: where you can make changes, how you can redistribute your energy to include earth advocacy, and how you can shift your lifestyle to match the changing times.
 Practicing mindfulness with us and coaching might also be helpful ways to get support in this phase of your personal process.